-Although COVID-19 continues to paralyze the global economy, there might be a few companies out there who are getting ‘lucky’ in the sense of a prolonged period to finish what has been looming over their industry for two years: the new Medical Device Regulation.
+Although COVID-19 continues to paralyze the global economy, there might be a few companies out there who are getting ‘lucky’ in the sense of a prolonged period to finish what has been looming over their industry for three years: the new Medical Device Regulation.
 What does postponing the MDR mean for manufacturers, Notified Bodies, patients, and the MD industry?

 If we allow ourselves to look beyond the crisis for a moment it is apparent that not all Medical Device manufacturers are ready for this new regulation.
 And that being said, neither are the Notified Bodies.